 viii) The directorships held by any Board member at any one time shall not exceed 5 in listed companies or such other numbers prescribed by the relevant regulatory body.

 3.3 Re-election and Re-appointment

-In accordance with the Company’s Articles of Association (“Articles”), all Directors who are appointed by the Board are subject to election by shareholders at the first opportunity after their appointment.
-The Articles also provide that at least 1/3 of the remaining Directors be subject to re-election by rotation at each Annual General Meeting (“AGM”) provided always that all Directors including the Managing Director shall retire from office at least once every 3 years but shall be eligible for re-election.
+In accordance with the Company’s Constitution, all Directors who are appointed by the Board are subject to re-election by shareholders at the first opportunity after their appointment.
+The Constitution also provides that at least 1/3 of the remaining Directors be subject to re-election by rotation at each Annual General Meeting (“AGM”) provided always that all Directors including the Managing Director shall retire from office at least once every 3 years but shall be eligible for re-election.

 3.4 Tenure of Independent Director

 The tenure of an Independent Director shall not exceed a cumulative term of 9 years.
 However, upon completion of the nine years, the Independent Director may continue to serve in the Board subject to the Director’s re-designation as a Non-Independent Director.
 In the event the Director is to remain designated as an Independent Director, the Board shall, upon the recommendation from the Nominating Committee, with justifications, seek shareholders’ approval at a general meeting of the Company via a two-tier voting process.
 If the board wishes to appoint an independent director for more than 12 years, after observing the requisite 3-year cooling off period, an explanation on why there is no other eligible candidate is required in the statement accompanying the notice of annual general meeting and announcement on the appointment of a director.

 3.5 Time commitment

 The Directors are expected to have the expertise to qualify themselves in making positive contributions to the Board performance of its duties and to give sufficient time and attention to the affairs of the Company.